Is my hair loss normal?

 Another common type of hair fall problem is androgenetic alopecia, or female/male pattern hair loss.
 Patients with androgenetic alopecia have high levels of androgen, a type of steroid hormone.
 Effects of androgen include miniaturisation of hair follicles by increasing the rate of cell division, shortening the hair cycle and increasing the duration of the telogen phase.

-How can I treat my hair fall problem?
+How can I treat my hair loss problem?

 A multifaceted approach is recommended, as there are likely to be multiple factors that cause your hair condition.